TEDxAuckland/tedx-auckland-site/src/_videos/why-your-business-needs-accessibility.md

 related_posts:
 ---

 Within the start-up sector, there is a history of negligence towards people with disabilities.
 Grace Stratton, born with spastic diplegia cerebral palsy, has experienced the lack of accessibility in start-ups firsthand, and is now working to change the sector's attitude.
-In this talk, Grace argues that fostering universal accessibility can majorly benefit all businesses and creates many new opportunities
+In this talk, Grace argues that fostering universal accessibility can majorly benefit all businesses and creates many new opportunities.